LiveSplit/LiveSplit/README.md

 ### Control

-The named pipe is always open while LiveSplit is running but the TCP server **MUST** be started before programs can talk to it (Right click on LiveSplit -> Control -> Start Server).
+The named pipe is always open while LiveSplit is running but the TCP server **MUST** be started before programs can talk to it (Right click on LiveSplit -> Control -> Start TCP Server).
 You **MUST** manually start it each time you launch LiveSplit.

 ### Settings